Research in the department is focused on the areas of:

 - Ring lasers and

 Detailed information about the research of individuals, research groups, projects and disciplines.

 Background to the Department's research

-The Department manages New Zealand's largest telescopes at Mount John University Observatory, near Lake Tekapo, the Birdlings Flat radar facility, and the ring laser facility in the Cashmere Cavern.
+The Department manages New Zealand's largest telescopes at University of Canterbury Mount John Observatory, near Lake Tekapo, the Birdlings Flat radar facility, and the ring laser facility in the Cashmere Cavern.
 We also have atmospheric research activities at Scott Base and Antarctica.
 Medical physics activities occur at Christchurch and St Georges Hospitals.

 We are founding member of the Southern African Large Telescope (SALT) consortium, and the CERN-based Medpix-3 Collaboration, members of the CERN Compact Muon Solenoid experiment which studies proton collisions from the CMS detector at CERN’s Large Hadron Collider.
 We are also members of the IceCube collaboration which is installing a 1 km3 neutrino telescope at the South Pole.

 The Nanostructure Engineering Science and Technology Group (NEST) and MacDiarmid Institute joint research effort with the Department of Electrical and Electronic Engineering and Industrial Research Limited.